deoxys94/techWritingSamples/content/docs/solus/editions/plasma/configuration/desktop-customization.md

 title: "Desktop Customization"
 date: 2023-09-10
 draft: false
+weight: 216
+params:
+  index: false
 ---

+{{% alert context="info" %}}

+- This is not the official documentation of Solus.
+If you need help with Solus, go to https://help.getsol.us/
+- This documentation was originally created for the Solus Project, for which I was a contributor.
+The Solus Project is the sole rights holder of this work.
+See the [License page](/docs/license) for more information.

+{{% /alert %}}

 The **Desktop Settings** screen allows you to customize various aspects of your desktop, such as the wallpaper and the desktop icons.
 To open the **Desktop Settings** screen, right-click anywhere on the desktop and select **Configure Desktop and Wallpaper...**.